f8956c44e702e1584cc1b45b7f57c488/Instagram-SSL-Pinning-Patch/readMe.md

 Instagram APK Version 360.0.0.52.192, reverse patched.
 Check releases.
 Currently only supporting ABI: **arm64-v8a**

+Allows you to intercept Instagram Android requests and bypass SSL pinning, without Frida or any other runtime tool.
+Intercepts all low-level and binary requests too.

-__Will post more ABI versions and updated patched APKs; IF THIS REPOSITORY GETS 100 STARS__
+### Will post more ABI versions and updated patched APKs; IF THIS REPOSITORY GETS 100 STARS

 If you have any inquiries, please contact me below.
 Open to work, help, support, teach, etc.